 easily too.
 Joint pain is big issue with obesity, so moving around

 can be uncomfortable or even painful.

-overweight there are things we can do to help return them to better
+carrying a few extra pounds, there are things we can do to help return

 - Use feeding guides as a recommendation only.
 Pet food packages will